zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 Dear sir!
 Living through birth and aging?
 Worldworld, I ask you, please tell me this.

-“All these salmons, and Brahmen”: “Whosoever, all completely, in every aspect, without any surplus, the whole land, this is the word of all, for “whatsoever.”
+"All these salmons, and Brahmen": "Whosoever, all completely, in every aspect, without any surplus, the whole land, this is the word of all, for "whatsoever."
-“Salmon”, where anything from hereOutside into the parade, enter the parade.
+"Salmon", where anything from hereOutside into the parade, enter the parade.
-“Brahmen,” anyone who calls a friend to others.
+"Brahmen," anyone who calls a friend to others.
 For whosoever these Salmon, Brahmen.

-“[His Holiness like this]”: “Like this, the continuation of the sentence...
+"[His Holiness like this]": "Like this, the continuation of the sentence...
-(medium) “His Holiness”, [this is] the word of love... (medium), the name of the Brahman... ” For [His Holiness like this].
+(medium) "His Holiness", [this is] the word of love... (medium), the name of the Brahman... " For [His Holiness like this].

-“They say that they see and what they smell are pure”: “They say, tell, talk, explain, say to see that there is pure, clean, all pure; detach, liberate, disengage... (middle) they say, tell, talk, talk, talk, Explanation, words to see and smell are pure, clean, all pure; detach, release, disconnect.”
+"They say that they see and what they smell are pure": "They say, tell, talk, explain, say to see that there is pure, clean, all pure; detach, liberate, disengage... (middle) they say, tell, talk, talk, talk, Explanation, words to see and smell are pure, clean, all pure; detach, release, disconnect."
 It is pure for them to see and smell.

-“They say that the abstraction and prohibition are pure”: “They say, tell, talk, explain, say, speak, say, say, say, quanting and forbidden.
+"They say that the abstraction and prohibition are pure": "They say, tell, talk, explain, say, speak, say, say, say, quanting and forbidden.
 Pure, clean, purity;
-disengagement, relief, disengagement.”
+disengagement, relief, disengagement."
 Say to them that there is pure abstination and forbidden.

-“Say all kinds of purity”: “They say, tell, talk, explain, speak with all kinds of Swiss phase is pure, clean, all over pure; detach, release, disengagement.”
+"Say all kinds of purity": "They say, tell, talk, explain, speak with all kinds of Swiss phase is pure, clean, all over pure; detach, release, disengagement."
 To say that all kinds of colors are pure.

-“Muni!
-If you say they haven't been through the waterfall”: “If they are evil.
+"Muni!
+If you say they haven't been through the waterfall": "If they are evil.
-“Muni”, Munna is known as Wisdom... (in the middle) after he was a muni after dyed net.
-“You say not to pass the waterfall,” the torrents of desire, some of them, the torrents seen, unclear torrents are not passed, not crossed, not overtaken, not overcome, they turn back in birth, aging, death, they are in Revolving on the circuit, accompanied by birth, followed by the old, conquered by illness, was tortured by death, no shelter, no refuge, no return, no return.
+"Muni", Munna is known as Wisdom... (in the middle) after he was a muni after dyed net.
+"You say not to pass the waterfall," the torrents of desire, some of them, the torrents seen, unclear torrents are not passed, not crossed, not overtaken, not overcome, they turn back in birth, aging, death, they are in Revolving on the circuit, accompanied by birth, followed by the old, conquered by illness, was tortured by death, no shelter, no refuge, no return, no return.
-“You say, “You say, you explain, you teach, you tell, you build, you uncover, you interpret, you explain, you explain.”
+"You say, "You say, you explain, you teach, you tell, you build, you uncover, you interpret, you explain, you explain."
 For Muni!
 If you say they haven't spent the waterfall.

-“Then whoever is in heaven, and in the world of men, through birth and aging, dear sir”: “And who is born in the world of heaven and demon, and in the world of God, including Salmon, Brahmen, Heaven, and in the generations of men, Aging, death he passes, transcends, passes, crosses, overcame.
-“Dear Sir,” this is synonyms of love, respect, respect and obedience for dear gentlemen.”
+"Then whoever is in heaven, and in the world of men, through birth and aging, dear sir": "And who is born in the world of heaven and demon, and in the world of God, including Salmon, Brahmen, Heaven, and in the generations of men, Aging, death he passes, transcends, passes, crosses, overcame.
+"Dear Sir," this is synonyms of love, respect, respect and obedience for dear gentlemen."
 For such words who spend birth and aging in heaven, in the world of men, dear sir!

-“Worldly I ask you, tell me this”: 'I ask thee, I ask thee; I beg thee; I ask thee; I ask thee; thou shalt make me clear [...].
-“Worldworld”, synonyms of respect...
-Anli (Kana), the testimony of “Worldworld”.
-“Please tell me this,” please say, please explain, please tell you, please tell, please build, please uncover, please explain, please explain, please explain, please explain.”
+"Worldly I ask you, tell me this": 'I ask thee, I ask thee; I beg thee; I ask thee; I ask thee; thou shalt make me clear [...].
+"Worldworld", synonyms of respect...
+Anli (Kana), the testimony of "Worldworld".
+"Please tell me this," please say, please explain, please tell you, please tell, please build, please uncover, please explain, please explain, please explain, please explain."
 For Worldhotel I ask you, please tell me this.

 Because then, the Brahman said:

-“[His Holiness like this:] Any of these Salmon and Brahmen, they say that they are pure in their sight and what they smell,
+"[His Holiness like this:] Any of these Salmon and Brahmen, they say that they are pure in their sight and what they smell,

 It is also said that there is purity in terms of restraint and prohibition,